HollyHou4995/Hotel-demand-Forecasting/README.md

 ## Summary
 The SARIMA model without covariates provides the best balance of accuracy, simplicity, and robustness.
 It effectively captures ADR trends and seasonality, making it a reliable tool for real-world applications in hotel revenue management and demand forecasting.

+## Key Insights and Recommendations
+1. **Model Comparison**:
+   - **SARIMA without covariates** is preferred for this dataset due to better accuracy and simplicity.
+   - Covariates do not significantly improve ADR forecasting here.

+2. **Application**:
+   - Use SARIMA without covariates for pricing and demand forecasting.
+   - For richer datasets, consider advanced models like SARIMAX or LSTM for incorporating external factors.

+3. **Impact of Covariates**:
+   - ADR is driven primarily by intrinsic trends and seasonality in this dataset.

+---